Free Trial

 #5.
 Create Localized Content

-You can promote these attributes on location-specific landing pages
+You can promote these attributes on location-specific landing pages.

 #6.
 Make Pages Easy to Crawl

-A common digital marketing mistake with local SEO is to hide local landing pages deep into the site's architecture.
-Some are so buried that it's nearly impossible for Googlebot to find them with the available crawl budget.
-(Google won't explore your site forever.)
+Some are buried so deep that it's nearly impossible for Googlebot to find them with the available crawl budget (Google won't explore your site forever.)

 Recommended Reading: 4 Steps to Create an XML Sitemap with Hreflang Tags for Multi-Location Sites